Updated by Pooja Dhiman and Janvi Gupta as on October 29, 2020

 Indian chartered accountants are known worldwide for their higher understanding and financial skills.
 Prime Minister Narendra Modi had once referred chartered accountants as “big pillar” of the Indian economy and their services to the nation are deeply valued.

 Pursuant to the provision of Section 141 (1) of the Companies Act, 2013 a person or a firm shall be eligible for appointment as an auditor of a company only if he is a chartered accountant or majority of partners of the firm is a chartered accountant and practising in India.
-We have summarised here as few aspects relating to their appointment, tenure, filling up casual vacancy, rotation etc.:
+We have summarised here as few aspects relating to appointment of auditor, tenure, filling up casual vacancy, rotation etc.:

 1.1 I have just incorporated a Company, when do I need to appoint the first Auditor of the Company and how?